hnewbold/custom_knowledge_base_chatbot/README.md

 ```python
 streamlit run app.py
 ```
-This will start the chatbot on a local web server.
-You can interact with the chatbot via the web interface.
+This will launch the chatbot application on a local web server where you can interact with the chatbot via the web interface.

+## Improvements and Recommendations
+- Adjust the GPT Model's Temperature Setting: Experiment with the temperature parameter, which controls the randomness of the model's output.
+Lowering the temperature makes the output more deterministic and focused, which might be better for specific domain questions.
+Conversely, slightly increasing it could make the responses more creative, which might be useful depending on the application's needs.

+- Improve the Chatbot Interface: Enhance the user interface of the chatbot by adding features such as a conversation history pane and a more polished text input box.
+This would make the interaction more user-friendly, allowing users to follow the flow of the conversation and revisit previous responses without losing context.

+- Optimize Text Storage and Processing: Consider implementing a more efficient way to store and process the text files from the knowledge base.
+This could involve using a database to store the documents and retrieve them more quickly or exploring more advanced text processing techniques to reduce memory usage and improve the overall performance of the application.

+## Contributors
+Husani Newbold (Author)